Coi Coi-Vilu

 Coi Coi-Vilu or Caicai-Vilu/Cai Cai Vilu (from Kaykayfilu; Kaykay, a name, and filu, "snake") is the Mapuche god of water (or goddess, in some versions found in Chiloé) and, according to Mapuche myths (later also found in Chiloé), supreme ruler of the sea and of all sea-dwellers.
 This snake was a central figure in the origin of the Chiloean Archipelago.
 In Mapuche mythology, Coi Coi-Vilu is son of Peripillan (a Pillan).

 Some legends state that it is a parent of the mythical Trauco.

 In popular culture

 In the final shot in the trailer of Nahuel and the Magic Book by Latido Films, the Caicai raise to the ocean as Nahuel hugged an unconscious friend Fresia.

+Titan X, the main adversary of Monarch: Legacy of Monsters season 2, is referred to as "Co-Cai".